Bali for the Firstimer

 It is a dish, made up of several small portions organized around plain white rice.
-You will find a variety of foods there: fish, meat, condiments, shrimp crisps (krupuk) and some roasted peanuts to garnish everything.
+You will find a variety of foods there: fish or beef or duck or pork, condiments, shrimp crisps (krupuk) and some roasted peanuts to garnish everything.
 It is sometimes served with a fried or hard-boiled egg.
 Nasi campur is a simple, complete and effective dish of which there are many variations in Bali, to the delight of gourmets!

 Simply great!
 It is THE traditional Balinese dish par excellence.
 But beware, it does not run the streets, the Balinese cook it for special occasions, I also tasted it for the first time at a wedding.
 Babi Gulling is roast pork, sprinkled with local spices and drizzled with coconut juice.
 Cooking lasts a whole night, so it’s a tender and tasty meat and a crispy skin that you can enjoy on your plate.

 Lawar is an Indonesian dish created from a mixture of vegetables, coconut and minced meat mixed with rich herbs and spices, originating from Bali, Indonesia.
 This Lawar Babi Guling is commonly found in restaurants and warungs in Bali.

 Bebek betutu (smoked duck stuffed with spices, wrapped in a banana leaf),